-Mobile distribution for drive-through pantries: a winter success story
+Mobile distribution for drive-thru pantries: a winter success story

 Catholic Social Services (CSS) is a non-profit working toward creating permanent stability for those they serve in Anchorage, Alaska.
 CSS provides help through a variety of supportive services and programs, including two shelters, a food pantry, case management, housing support, and a refugee assistance and immigration program.
 CSS’ mission is to serve those in need, strengthen individuals and families, and advocate for social justice.

 As the organization is based in Alaska, standing in line outdoors to access food services can be a grueling and sometimes dangerous experience for clients.
-In order to provide their clients with a safer and more dignified visit experience, pantry staff developed a plan for a drive-through pantry that allowed clients to wait in their cars and receive food boxes directly into their vehicles.
-Thanks to Link2Feed’s Intake system, which is run on mobile tablets or cellphones, pantry staff were able to easily look up the client’s profile in the system and efficiently direct other staff members through a walkie talkie to bring the client’s meal box to their car.
+In order to provide their clients with a safer and more dignified visit experience, pantry staff developed a plan for a drive-thru pantry that allowed clients to wait in their cars and receive food boxes directly into their vehicles.
+Using Link2Feed’s Intake system on mobile tablets or cellphones, pantry staff were able to easily look up the client’s profile in the system and efficiently direct other staff members through a walkie-talkie to bring the client’s meal box to their car.

 “Our clients prefer receiving food boxes over our previous in-person model just because of how fast and convenient it is.
 We are working to incorporate more food choice into this mobile distribution model, but the efficiency, quickness, and convenience for clients has been a huge benefit all around.” – Claire Lubke, Program Director at St. Francis House Food Pantry, Catholic Social Services.